 How often do you inspect your car battery?
 Let us know in the comment section.

-Also, if you need help with that, come to our repair shops in Hamilton and Oakville today!
+Also, if you need help with that, come to our repair shops in Hamilton and Stoney Creek today!
 We are here for you.